1. Best for Young Readers: Scholastic Kids

-At The Stacks, students can post book reviews, get reading recommendations, play games based on the latest series, watch "Meet the Author" videos, and more.
+At Scholastic Kids, students can post book reviews, get reading recommendations, play games based on the latest series, watch "Meet the Author" videos, and more.
 It's like Facebook for reading and it's safe for school, too.

 2. Best for Finding Books: Book Wizard

 Use Scholastic’s Book Wizard to level your classroom library, discover resources for the books you teach, and find books at just the right level for students with Guided Reading, Lexile® Measure, and DRA levels for children's books.

 3. Best for Craft Projects: Crayola For Educators

 With hundreds of lessons for every grade level, you're guaranteed to find a colorful idea for your class, such as the "Chinese Dragon Drum" for Chinese New Year or the "What Do You Love?" project for Valentine's Day.

 4. Best Way to Start the Day: Daily Starters

 Establish a morning routine with Scholastic's Daily Starters — fun, fast math and language arts prompts and questions, including Teachable Moments from history and Fun Facts, such as "Before erasers, people used a piece of bread!"
 Sort by grade (PreK-8), and project them onto your interactive whiteboard or print copies for your students.

 The creators of the 6+1 traits of writing offer a terrific overview of the model on their site, with research to support the program, lesson plans, writing prompts, and rubrics.
 You can also find writing samples to practice scoring and see how other teachers scored the same piece.

 6. Best Online Dictionary: Wordsmyth